bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 <div className="image">![POS development](/images/pos_development_guide_blog_cover.png "POS development")</div>

+---

+## Table of contents

+Point of sale system definition

+Key features to include in modern POS software development

+Developing a POS: cloud POS or On-premise POS

+Types of integrations with point of sale software

+Emerging trends in POS application development: what to expect in 2025 and beyond

+How to build a POS System that complies with local and international regulations

+The role of UX/UI in building intuitive custom POS Software

+Do you want to build your own POS system?

+---

 ## Point of sale system definition

 A **Point-of-Sale (POS) system is a combination of hardware and software** that facilitates sales transactions and manages business operations in **retail, hospitality**, and other industries.
 It includes **devices like thermal printers, POS terminals, desktop and mobile POS systems**, enabling businesses to process payments, track inventory, and manage orders.